-We previously showed that in mouse embryonic stem cells (ESC), NRL near CTCF is about 10 bp smaller than genome-wide NRL (36,37).
-Our analysis demonstrated that purely statistical positioning of nucleosomes near CTCF boundaries would result in a longer NRL than observed experimentally, and the effects of strong nucleosomepositioning DNA sequences, while compatible with the observed NRL, are limited to a small number of CTCF sites (38).
-A very recent study has investigated the effect of Snf2 and Brg1 remodellers on NRL in ESCs, suggesting Snf2 as the primary player (39).
+We previously showed that in mouse embryonic stem cells (ESC), NRL near CTCF is \sim 10 bp smaller than genomewide NRL (10,38).
+Our analysis demonstrated that purely statistical positioning of nucleosomes near CTCF boundaries would not be enough to explain genome-wide NRL shortening near bound CTCF observed experimentally; also, the effects of strong nucleosome-positioning DNA sequences, while compatible with the observed NRL, are limited to a small number of CTCF sites (39).
+A very recent study has investigated the effect of Snf2 and Brg1 remodellers on NRL in ESCs, suggesting Snf2 as the primary player (40).
 However, other factors may be at play as well.
 Thus, it is still unclear what determines the NRL near CTCF and how different CTCF sites are distinguished from each other e.g. during cell differentiation.
-Furthermore, recent studies have shown that CTCF can act as a boundary element between different chromatin states (e.g. DNA methylation) linearly spreading along the genome (10,40), but the mechanistic explanation for such a function is not immediately clear from the better established role of CTCF in 3D chromatin looping.
+Furthermore, recent studies have shown that CTCF can act as a boundary element between different chromatin states (e.g. DNA methylation) linearly spreading along the genome (11,41), but the mechanistic explanation for such a function is not immediately clear from the better established role of CTCF in 3D chromatin looping.
 Here we address these problems using available experimental datasets in ESCs and their differentiated counterparts.

-We show below that the boundaries of nucleosome arrays are encoded in extended DNA regions >200 bp long enclosing the CTCF motifs.
-Furthermore, the strength of CTCF binding provides a single "code" that determines the value of NRL near CTCF, the level of asymmetry of CTCF-dependent nucleosome array boundaries, and eventually serves as a guide for chromatin rearrangements during cell differentiation.
+We show below that the boundaries of nucleosome arrays are encoded in extended DNA regions >200 bp long enclosing individual CTCF motifs.
+Furthermore, the strength of CTCF binding provides a single 'code' that determines the value of NRL near CTCF, the level of asymmetry of CTCF-dependent nucleosome array boundaries, and eventually serves as a guide for larger-scale chromatin rearrangements during cell differentiation.